 - Mix together the cream cheese, heavy cream, and powdered sweetener with a mixer for about 2 minutes.

-- Spoon a rounded teaspoon of cream cheese mixture on top of the batter in each muffin.
+- Before baking, spoon a well-rounded teaspoon of cream cheese mixture on top of each muffin.

-- Top each muffin evenly with the rest of the muffin batter.
-Then sprinkle the tops with the remaining sugar-free chocolate chips.
+- Top with the remaining sugar-free chocolate chips.

 - Bake in the 325-degree oven for 25-30 minutes.
 Cool in the pan for 10 minutes then remove the muffins to racks to cool completely.